paulkarpenko/us-code-ui/uscode/title-20-education/chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md

 (2) **Payment into the environmental dispute resolution fund.—** — Entities utilizing services pursuant to this subsection shall reimburse the National Center for the costs of services provided.
 Such amounts shall be deposited into the Environmental Dispute Resolution Fund established under [section 5607a of this title](./chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md#section-5607a).

-**(f) Agency management or control** Use of the Foundation or National Center to provide independent and impartial assessment, mediation, or other dispute or conflict resolution under this section shall not be considered to be the establishment or use of an advisory committee within the meaning of the Federal Advisory Committee Act (5 U.S.C.
-App.).
+**(f) Agency management or control** Use of the Foundation or National Center to provide independent and impartial assessment, mediation, or other dispute or conflict resolution under this section shall not be considered to be the establishment or use of an advisory committee within the meaning of chapter 10 of title 5.

 ### Statutory Notes

-#### References in Text
-The Federal Advisory Committee Act, referred to in subsec. (f), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Prior Provisions
 A prior section 11 of Pub.
 L. 102–259 was renumbered section 13 and is classified to [section 5609 of this title](./chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md#section-5609).

 #### Amendments
+2022—Subsec. (f).
+Pub.
+L. 117–286 substituted “chapter 10 of title 5.” for “the Federal Advisory Committee Act (5 U.S.C.
+App.).”

 2019—Pub.
 L. 116–94, § 307(1), substituted “the National Center” for “the Institute” in section catchline.

 Subsec. (a).
 Pub.
 L. 116–94, § 307(2), substituted “National Center” for “Institute” and “resources, or with a Federal, State, or tribal process or procedure that may result in a dispute or conflict.” for “resources.” and inserted “collaboration,” after “mediation,”.